Don't Know Much: Charts

-Linda Ronstadt and Aaron Neville duet version
+Linda Ronstadt and Aaron Neville version

 The song was covered on Linda Ronstadt's triple-platinum 1989 album Cry Like a Rainstorm, Howl Like the Wind in a duet with Aaron Neville.
 It was introduced to Ronstadt and Neville by Steve Tyrell.
 Co-produced by Tyrell and Peter Asher, it was released as a single in the United States in 1989, peaking at number two on the Billboard Hot 100 and number one on the Hot Adult Contemporary Tracks chart.
 The single was Ronstadt's 10th and last top-10 hit and was certified gold, eventually selling over 900,000 copies in the United States.
 In the United Kingdom, the song peaked at number two on the UK Singles Chart.
 It also peaked at number one in Ireland, number two in Australia, and reached the top five in Austria, Belgium, Canada, the Netherlands, and New Zealand.

 "Don't Know Much" won Ronstadt and Neville the 1990 Grammy Award for Best Pop Performance by a Duo or Group with Vocal and was nominated for Song of the Year.